moradshefa/insight_challenge/README.md

 How to run my code:

-To run the code you can compile the java file `src/h1b_counting.java` and then use the java interpreter to run them.
+To run the code you can compile the java file `src/h1b_counting.java` and then use the java interpreter to run it.

 Alternatively, you can edit the `run.sh` file.